Dental Crowns – Dental Caps

-The CAD/CAM technology provided at Gorgeous Smiles Dentistry is the key for your treatment to be done in one appointment only, It does not require any temporary crowns or second visits to fit the crown.
+The CAD/CAM Technology provided at Gorgeous Smiles Dentistry is the key for your treatment to be done in one appointment only, It does not require any temporary crowns or second visits to fit the dental crown.

 After trimming the tooth, your upper and lower teeth will be scanned by our dentist.
 Scanning your teeth with our 3D scanner is the digital equivalent of taking moulds.
 Your dentist will design the Porcelain Crown to ensure the best colour, shape and size to match the neighbouring teeth.

 The information will be sent to the CAD/CAM machine to mill the crown out of Ceramic blocks.
 Therefore, the dental crown treatment is a one appointment procedure at Gorgeous Smiles Dentistry and you can go home with your beautiful smile on the same day, No waiting around, no temporary crowns, no sensitivity!

 How many types of dental crown are there?

 There are different types of materials to be used for your dental cap / crown.
 Choosing the best type of material depends on the position and the function of the tooth to be crowned.
 If the beauty is important and the tooth is going to be seen while you smile Full Ceramic crowns are what we recommend, if the tooth to be capped is a back tooth and functionality of the tooth is more important that the looks we would recommend Hybrid crowns which have more resistance to chewing forces rather than full ceramic crowns.

 The best feature of these type of dental crowns is their natural look and colour hence they are usually used for the front teeth.
 Dental crowns that are made of porcelain are also good for people with allergy to metals.